sequenceiq/docker-ambari-shell/README.md

-# Ambari Shell in a Docker container
+# Ambari and Ambari Shell in Docker

 This docker image aims to get you started with ambari.
+You will star 2 docker
+conatiners:

+- Ambari server: `ambari-server` and `ambari-agent` running in the same container
+- Ambari Shell: the new command line interface for communicating with Ambari Server.
+Also running in a container.

 ## requirement